Brand ReviewsCOA VerifiedS-Tier

 The direct-to-consumer model is worth noting: it means no middleman markup, but also means you need to find them intentionally rather than stumbling on their products in an Amazon search.
 This is consistent with a brand whose customer acquisition is built on word-of-mouth and verification transparency rather than marketplace visibility.

-Lab data and COA analysis โ€” the most important section
+Lab data and COA analysis β€” the most important section

 The single most important differentiator between Black Lotus and the majority of brands in this category is COA quality.
 Most brands in the shilajit market either skip the COA entirely, publish an incomplete panel (heavy metals listed as "pass" without values), or use in-house testing rather than an independent accredited lab.
+Black Lotus publishes batch-specific COA results from IAS Laboratories, Phoenix, Arizona β€” a verifiable independent third-party lab β€” covering fulvic acid by product form, heavy metals with actual ppm values, and a full microbiology panel.

-What Black Lotus COA covers
+What Black Lotus COA covers β€” Batch 93

 Fulvic acid quantification

-Heavy metals โ€” specific values
+Heavy metals β€” specific ppm values

-Microbial panel
+Microbiology panel

-Third-party lab name & accreditation
+Third-party lab

 Batch-specific documentation

 For context: the COA standard matters because shilajit is a raw biomaterial collected from mountain rock formations.
 Without verified testing, there is no way to confirm the product doesn't contain dangerous heavy metal concentrations, which is a genuine risk in poorly purified raw shilajit.
 Black Lotus's full-panel approach makes their products among the safest in the category, not just the most potent.
+You can review the full verified lab dataset for all brands we track at our lab data page β†’

 Read our guide to spotting fake shilajit for a detailed breakdown of how to read a COA and what red flags to watch for.